Special Services - Appointments Necessary

 Examinations for insurance and employment medicals, elderly driver, HGV licence, sports medicals etc are arranged outside surgery hours.
 A fee is payable and there is a list of charges in the waiting room.
 These fees follow BMA recommendations.

 Charges may be made for services to patients that are not available under the NHS.
-These include certain travel vaccinations, private medical certificates and private insurance claim forms.
+These include private medical certificates and private insurance claim forms.
 A list of these fees is shown in the waiting room and, as above, they follow BMA rates.